nemethconsulting/uw-rhs/docs/tut-add-games.md

 1. Start by gathering the necessary data about your games.
 See our [games resource](res-games.md) guide for the necessary fields to make your call.
 If you don't have all data on hand, review our [Note on null or empty fields](tut-null-fields.md).

-2. Assume your team is assigned `id`=5 in the db (The new entry for the Seattle Kraken) and you want to add the first two season games to the schedule.
+2. Assume your team is assigned `id`=6 in the db (The new entry for the New Jersey Devils) and you want to add the first two season games to the schedule.
 Make the following `POST`.

     * **METHOD**: POST
     * **URL**: `{{base_url}}/games`